Key Software Development Team Roles and Responsibilities

 Crucial Roles in Agile Product Development

-A lengthy but less complicated process than discovery and planning, the development phase is where the actual coding starts and you get tangible results of what you’re actually paying your vendor for.
-The process is pretty straightforward: from iteration to iteration, the coding and related tasks are divided between software development team members according to their area and level of expertise.
+A lengthy but less complicated process than discovery and planning, the development phase is where the actual coding begins and where you get the tangible results of what you pay your vendor for.
+The process is fairly simple: from iteration to iteration, coding and related tasks are distributed among the software development team members according to their area and level of expertise.

 Build software fast and within budget with our flexible collaboration models.
 Learn more